 Similarly, an in-ground pool falls under the division 43 whilst the pumps and filtration equipment for the pool are division 40, depreciating plant and equipment assets.

 As a general rule, any residential building where construction commenced after the 15th of September 1987 will entitle their owner to capital works deductions at a rate of 2.5 per cent per year for up to forty years.

-If your property was constructed prior to 1987, it is still important to get in touch with a qualified Quantity Surveyor as often these buildings will have undergone some form of renovation which can result in capital works deductions for the owner.
+If your property was constructed prior to these dates, it is still important to get in touch with a qualified quantity surveyor, such as BMT, as often these buildings will have undergone some form of renovation which can result in capital works deductions for the owner.